modular/modular/KGEN/docs/public/programming-manual.md

    which transforms a "copy+del" pair into a "move" of a value, a generalization of C++ move optimizations like NRVO.
-6. Destroying values at the end of scope in C++ is problematic for some common patterns like tail recursion, because the destructor calls happen after the tail call.
+6. Destroying values at the end of scope in C++ is problematic for some common patterns like tail recursion because the destructor calls happen after the tail call.
 This can be a significant performance and memory problem for certain functional programming patterns.